puppetlabs/puppet-docs/source/puppet/5.4/hiera_config_yaml_5.md

 {:.concept}
 ## The defaults key

-The `defaults` key sets default values for the `backend` and `datadir` keys, which lets you omit those keys in your hierarchy levels.
+The `defaults` key sets default values for the lookup function and `datadir` keys, which lets you omit those keys in your hierarchy levels.

-The value of `defaults` must be a hash, which can have up to three keys: `datadir`, a`backend` key, and `options`.
+The value of `defaults` must be a hash, which can have up to three keys: `datadir`, `options`, and one of the mutually exclusive lookup function keys.

 ### datadir

 A default value for `datadir`, used for any file-based hierarchy level that doesn't specify its own.
 If not given, the `datadir` is the directory `data` in the same directory as the `hiera.yaml` configuration file.

-### Backend key
+### options

+A default value for options, used for any hierarchy level that does not specify its own.

+### The lookup function keys

 Used for any hierarchy level that doesn't specify its own.
 This must be one of:

 -   `data_hash` - produces a hash of key-value pairs (typically from a data file)
--   `lookup_key` - produces values key by key (typically for a custom backend)
+-   `lookup_key` - produces values key by key (typically for a custom data provider)
--   `data_dig` - produces values key by key (for more advanced backends)
+-   `data_dig` - produces values key by key (for a more advanced data provider)
--   `hiera3_backend` - global layer only
+-   `hiera3_backend` - a data provider that calls out to a legacy Hiera 3 backend (global layer only)

-For the built-in backends - YAML, JSON, and HOCON - the key is always `data_hash` and the value is one of `yaml_data`, `json_data`, or `hocon_data`.
-To set a custom backend as the default, see the backend's documentation.
-Whichever key you use, the value must be the name of the custom Puppet function that implements the backend.
+For the built-in data providers - YAML, JSON, and HOCON - the key is always `data_hash` and the value is one of `yaml_data`, `json_data`, or `hocon_data`.
+To set a custom data provider as the default, see the data provider documentation.
+Whichever key you use, the value must be the name of the custom Puppet function that implements the the lookup function.

-### options

-A default value for options, used for any hierarchy level that does not specify its own.

 Related topics: [custom backends][backends], [custom Puppet function][].